FOREX-Euro drops on anti-austerity votes but off lows

 "For this week, we expect risk sentiment to keep trading sideways with a negative bias until the end of the week, when we expect data releases from China to bring some relief in the form of news about a soft landing in economic growth."

-Against the yen, the U.S. dollar was up 0.1 percent at 79.90 yen, having fallen back below 80 yen, previously seen as support, on F riday after a disappointing U.S. jobs report.
-(Reporting by Nick Olivari and Julie Haviv; Editing by Chizu Nomiyama)
+Against the yen, the U.S. dollar was up 0.1 percent at 79.86 yen, having fallen back below 80 yen, seen as a support, on Friday after a disappointing U.S. jobs report.
+(Additional reporting by Nia Williams; Editing by Andrea Ricci)

 * GMS announces upsizing and pricing of secondary public offering of common stock